kcsoft/lovelace-virtual-keys/README.md

 1. Install the [Virtual Keys](https://github.com/kcsoft/virtual-keys) integration.

-2. Add "Custom repositories" to HACS, paste the URL of this repository and select "Plugin" as category.
+2. Add "Custom repositories" to HACS, paste the URL of this repository and select "Dashboard"/"Plugin" as category.

-3. Go to HACS -> Integrations, Explore and Download Repositories, search for "virtual keys" and install it.
+3. Go to HACS -> Integrations, Explore and Download Repositories, search for "lovelace virtual keys" and install it.

 4. Add the following to `configuration.yaml`: